rojcyk/figma-sweeper/README.md

 - It uses [Webpack](https://webpack.js.org/) to create a bundle.
 - It is a [React App](https://reactjs.org/).
 - And the components are styled with [styled-components](https://github.com/styled-components/styled-components) 🤯

+# Installation

+Is quite simple and there is not much to it.

+1. Clone the repo
+2. Create a [manifest.json file](https://www.figma.com/plugin-docs/manifest/) and add it to the repo _(.gitignore it though)_
+3. Install the requirements with `npm install` or `yarn install`
+4. Watch the files with `yarn dev` command
+5. Or make a production build with `yarn build`
+6. Load and develop the app in [Figma Desktop app](https://www.figma.com/downloads/)